Transipedia/dekupl-run/README.md

 1. Clone this repository including submodules : `git clone --recursive git@github.com:Transipedia/dekupl-run.git`
 2. Edit the config.json file to add the list of your samples, their conditions and the location their FASTQ files
-3. Run the pipeline with then `snakemake -jNB_THREADS -p` command
+3. Run the pipeline with then `snakemake -jNB_THREADS -p` command.
+Replace NB_THREADS with the number of threads.

 # FAQ